Search

 Many themes, may create image sizes that you may never need in your site.

 Don’t forget to stop the theme from regenerating the thumbnails in the future.
-To do so, you can again use EWWW Image Optimizer.
+To do so, you can again use EWWW Image Optimizer or Better Images Sizes.

 Just go to the resize settings tab and tick the disable creation checkbox for any images that you do not need.